eemilkorkka/x-clone/README.md

 ## Installation locally 💻

-You may install the apllication locally by cloning the repository:
+You may install the application locally by cloning the repository:

 ```bash
 git clone https://github.com/eemilkorkka/x-clone.git